 |Store||Single store||Multiple stores|

 |Integration||With React, jumpsuit, Meatier and react.js boilerplate||React, TuxedoJS and Fluxxor|

 FLUX users get simple application architecture.
 This is much easier to maintain the work and get moved as there are no ambiguities on the relationship between various components.
 On top of that, Flux is consistent and more repeatable, a logical thing to work with from the development point of view.
 Creating action is easier; the store manager for handling the actions is also easier.

-Lastly coming back to the point where we have started it all depends upon the project requirement and the SCOPE.
+Lastly, coming back to the point where we have started, it all depends upon the project requirement and the SCOPE.
 These initial planning and requirement phase decides the preferences as per the users need.
-Both has the potential to fulfill the need but Scope is all that defines the usability.
+Both have the potential to fulfill the need, but the Scope is all that defines usability.

 This has been a guide to the top differences between Redux vs Flux.
 Here we also discuss the difference between Redux vs Flux with key differences with infographics and comparison table.
 You may also have a look at the following articles –